-Do you share financial information with your family?
-Is that the best method for teaching children about money?
-How much information should you share?
-I personally think it’s very smart to include children in the financial reality of your family’s situation as soon as possible.
+Do you share your financial information with your children?
+If so, how much information should you share?
+I personally think it’s very smart to include children in the financial reality of your family’s situation as soon as it makes sense.
 Here’s why:

 - It dispels the notion that money grows on trees.